This post may contain affiliate links. Please read my disclosure and privacy policy.

 Unbaked pumpkin oat cups

-Now, bake the oatmeal cups in a preheated 350F oven for 25 to 30 minutes.
+Now, bake the oatmeal cups in the preheated oven for 25 to 30 minutes.
 You will know they are done when the surface of the cups looks dry and the edges are golden brown.

 Cool the cups completely, in the muffin tin, before removing.